-How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate income and employment status: Consider the impact on the availability and accessibility of work, paid/ unpaid employment, wage levels, job security, working conditions Well-being Goal - A prosperous Wales staff are appropriately trained for their roles associated with cell salvage in order to maintain safe practice and thus job security.
-Aseptic Non Touch Technique processes (ANTT) has been introduced as an all-Wales approach to reducing healthcare associated infection.
-The PADR process supports further development appropriate to role and future employment ambitions. aseptic techniques associated with ICS are trained and assessed in ANTT facilitators to continue rolling out ANTT in accordance with the all- Wales approach 7.4 People in terms of their use of the physical environment: Consider the impact on the availability and accessibility of transport, healthy food, leisure activities, green spaces; of the design of the built environment on the physical and mental health of patients, staff and visitors; on air quality, N/A N/A N/A
+How will the strategy, policy, plan, procedure and/or service impact on:- Potential positive and/or negative impacts and any particular groups affected Recommendations for improvement/ mitigation Action taken by Clinical Board / Corporate Directorate Make reference to where the mitigation is included in the document, as appropriate alcohol and /or non-prescribed drugs plus access to services that support disease prevention (eg immunisation and vaccination, falls prevention).
+Also consider impact on access to supportive services including smoking cessation services, weight management services etc Well-being Goal - A healthier Wales 7.3 People in terms of their income and employment status: Consider the impact on the availability and accessibility of work, paid/ unpaid employment, wage levels, job security, working conditions Well-being Goal - A prosperous Wales Positive impact by ensuring staff are appropriately trained for their roles associated with cell salvage in order to maintain safe practice and thus job security.
+Aseptic Non-Touch Technique processes (ANTT) has been introduced as an all-Wales approach to reducing healthcare associated infection.
+The PADR process supports further development appropriate to role and future employment ambitions.
+Ensure all staff involved with aseptic techniques associated with ICS are trained and assessed in ANTT Enable the trained ANTT facilitators to continue rolling out ANTT in accordance with the all-Wales approach